pascal-chenevas/carbone_cli_rs/README.md

 # carbone_cli_rs

-This is a simple CLI-App to generate report with the API of Carbone.
+This is a simple CLI-App to generate a report with the API of Carbone.

 # Usage